Formula Woman

 Formula Woman, which was known as the Privilege Insurance Formula Woman Championship for sponsorship reasons, is a female-only one make racing series started in the UK.
 It was inspired by the lack of female drivers in other series and was created, amongst other reasons, to boost the female audience of the sport.
-Despite the use of the world formula in its name, the series has not used single-seaters.
+Despite the use of the word formula in its name, the series has not used single-seaters.

 It began in 2004 and ran until 2006.
 Formula Woman returned in 2021.

 2004–2006

 In 2004, all 16 drivers raced Mazda RX-8s over seven rounds around four British racing circuits.
 For 2005, support was dropped by Mazda and instead drivers competed in Caterham 7s.

 2004

 The inaugural season of Formula Woman was based around a television series on ITV.
 Thousands of women applied to join, with ultimately 17 drivers being chosen to compete.
 Experienced motoring journalist Vicki Butler-Henderson hosted the ITV show, while racing drivers Katherine Legge and Tim Harvey were both part of the judging panel.
 Legge left for unknown reasons early into the selection process.